JobService/job-service/job-service-container/README.md

 # Job Service Container

-This docker image contains the [Job Service](../job-service) hosted in Apache Tomcat 8.
+This docker image contains the [Job Service](../job-service) hosted in Apache Tomcat.

 [Job-service-deploy](https://github.com/JobService/job-service-deploy) can be used to deploy this container on Docker.